SpellholdStudios/Shadows_over_Soubar/README.md

 - Updated iconv and replaced it with a static build.
 - Updated the readme file to use the latest templates.
 - Updated the metadata file to use the latest template.
-- Change HANDLE_CHARSETS to use from_UTF8 and adjusted tra files.
+- Change HANDLE_CHARSETS to use from_UTF8 and adjust tra files.
 - Fixed HANDLE_CHARSETS execution on EET.
 - Fixed encoding problems by replacing ű with û.
 - Updated add_worldmap_tbl.
-- Fixed adding areas to cheat table.
+- Fixed adding areas to the cheat table.
-- Remove custom kit.ids fixer and use latest from BG2Fixpack.
+- Remove the custom kit.ids fixer and use the latest from BG2Fixpack.
 - Remove additional backup of *.tlk files.
-- Standardize folder names, file extensions.
+- Standardize folder names and file extensions.
 - Made cosmetic changes to the readme files.
 - Added 'outdated' to outdated readme files.
 - Replace tabs with spaces.